dadam1026/Carbon-Farming-1/README.md

 Getting Started
 ---------------
 <br>**Deep Learning Approach 1 ResNet-18**:
-* This project requires runs on Google Colab, and requires a Kaggle account.
+* This project requires runs on Google Colab, and a Kaggle account
 * Prior to running main.ipynb, set up the Kaggle API and download kaggle.json follwing these instructions: https://github.com/Kaggle/kaggle-api

-* Run main.ipynb on Colab, using GPU.
+* Run main.ipynb on Colab, using GPU

-* Upload kaggle.json to the notebook when prompted.
+* Upload kaggle.json to the notebook when prompted

 <br>**Deep Learning Approach 2 ResNet-50**: